Trump meets with Argentina's president, the first foreign leader he's met with since election

 Trump meets with Argentina’s president, the first foreign leader he’s met with since election

-WEST PALM BEACH, Fla (AP) — Donald Trump met Thursday at his Mar-a-Lago club with Argentine President Javier Milei, the first foreign leader to meet with the president-elect since his victory in last week’s election.
+PALM BEACH, Fla.
+(AP) — Donald Trump met Thursday at his Mar-a-Lago club with Argentine President Javier Milei, the first foreign leader to meet with the president-elect since his victory in last week’s election.

-The meeting was confirmed by a person who insisted on anonymity to discuss a meeting that hadn’t yet been announced publicly.
-The person said the meeting went well and Milei also met with investors.
+The meeting was confirmed by a person who insisted on anonymity to discuss an event that hadn’t yet been announced publicly.
+The person said the meeting went well and said Milei also met with investors.

 Shortly after Milei’s election in November 2023, Trump posted on social media, “You will turn your country around and truly Make Argentina Great Again!”